sebastian-janisch/udacity-machine-learning-nano-degree/capstone-proposal/Capstone-Proposal.md

 ## Proposal
 ### Domain Background
 In quantitative asset management any available information that can be quantified is used to uncover potential market opportunities.
 These opportunities are typically caused by mispricing, where a stock's price is not reflective of its true (intrinsic) value.
-The _Efficient Market Hypothesis_ suggests that a "market in which prices always 'fully' reflect available information is called 'efficient'" (Fama, Efficient Capital Markets) indicating that in such efficient markets opportunities due to mispricing don't exist.
+The _Efficient Market Hypothesis_ (henceforth referred to as EMH) suggests that a "market in which prices always 'fully' reflect available information is called 'efficient'" (Fama, Efficient Capital Markets) indicating that in such efficient markets opportunities due to mispricing don't exist.
 Empirical analysis suggests however that this theory can, at least in part, be refuted (Sewell, The Efficient Market Hypothesis: Empirical Evidence), opening the playing field for a broad array of quantitative approaches to find said market inefficiencies.

 ### Problem Statement